 Recent studies confirm that working from home proved a viable alternative to working at the office.
-The reduced commute time and an absence of a dress code were universally appreciated by workers.
+The reduced commute time and an absence of a dress code, which are considered the greatest advantages of remote work, were universally appreciated by workers.
 Meanwhile, companies were happy to cut cash expenditures through reduced office expenses.

 However, a notable casualty of WFM (work from home) was the lack of opportunities for promoting company culture.
 Bonding moments with co-workers were reduced to post-Zoom meeting chats or short phone calls to discuss project details.

 However, the reality is that remote work is here to stay.
 Many companies—like Meta, Twitter, HubSpot, and 3M—have already declared that their workers can permanently choose to work from home.
 For the majority, a hybrid setup is the most likely outcome, where they will continue remote work but still need to make office appearances once or twice a week.

 Whatever the setup, prioritizing company culture in the digital realm is imperative to fostering an unbreakable workplace.
 Here are seven ways to get the ball rolling.

 Whether back at the office or home, getting everybody to revisit the company’s roots is a good place to start.
 It’s a great way to refresh everybody on why the company started in the first place, and what values it adopted along the way.
 Articulating the company vision can help reconnect everybody to a common goal.
 It can also help re-establish the company’s culture.

 A brand manifesto contains a concise but all-encompassing statement that calls for action.
 It reminds workers and customers alike of what your company is, where it stands, and where it wants to go in the future.
 Sharing these ideals helps your audience relate to you more.
 The more they can relate to you, the more they support your objectives.